 CLICHE the FIRST:

-proof positive of the effectiveness of “mechanized warfare”
+proof positive of the efficacy of “mechanized warfare”

-TRUE! (well, duhhh, silly!)
-But yes, the 1st armed conflict in human history of which we have record in which more people died from weapons than from disease.
-Machines work!
+(well, duhhh, silly!)
+But yes, it seems to have been the first armed conflict in human history of which we have record in which more people died from weapons than from disease.

 CLICHE the SECOND: